The riding is all western on a mix of Quarter horses and Paints.

 - Transfers to and from airport/station etc (available at nominal charge)

 - Evening meals (where you stay has a restaurant)

 - Protective wear, i.e. boots, hard hats (mandatory), back protectors (optional).

 INTERMEDIATE: A rider who is confident and in control in all paces (including posting trots, two point canters and gallops), but does not ride regularly.

-The intermediate rider has ridden several different types of horses and can independently manage a horse’s care.
-Their seat is secure, they are able to control a horse at walk, trot and canter and do not apply unintentional aids to the horse when they lose balance or become unseated.
+The intermediate rider has ridden several different types of horses and can independently manage a horse at walk, trot, canter & gallop.
+Their seat is secure, balanced and remains in the correct position.
+They are able to control a horse at walk, trot and canter and do not apply unintentional aids to the horse when they lose balance or become unseated.